 Nowadays, the Etosha Pan fills with water only after summer rains, when shallow saline waters attract large flocks of pelicans and colorful flamingos to this dramatic landscape.

-Although Etosha is dry through most of the year, waterholes throughout the park sustain wildlife even when there are no rains.
-The park boasts some of the tallest elephants in Africa, as well as giraffes, rhinos, lions, leopards, caracals, brown and spotted hyenas, aardwolves, meerkats, plains and mountains zebras, and a wide variety of antelopes, from tiny Damara dik-diks to imposing oryxes.
+Etosha is dry through most of the year, and no river runs through it to sustain wildlife.
+(Hwange in Zimbabwe is the only other African national park without a river in its boundaries.)
+Nonetheless, the park boasts some of the tallest elephants in Africa, as well as giraffes, rhinos, lions, leopards, caracals, brown and spotted hyenas, aardwolves, meerkats, plains and mountains zebras, and a wide variety of antelopes, from tiny Damara dik-diks to imposing oryxes.

 Overall, Etosha has 114 mammals, 110 reptiles, and more than 340 bird species.
 There’s a lot to see in this park!